Clinical psychology: UK

 In the UK, clinical psychologists undertake a Doctor of Clinical Psychology (DClinPsych), which is a practitioner doctorate with both clinical and research components.
 This is a three-year full-time salaried program sponsored by the National Health Service (NHS) and based in universities and the NHS.
 Entry into these programs is highly competitive and requires at least a three-year undergraduate degree in psychology plus some form of experience, usually in either the NHS as an assistant psychologist or in academia as a research assistant.
 It is not unusual for applicants to apply several times before being accepted onto a training course as only about one-fifth of applicants are accepted each year.
-These clinical psychology doctoral degrees are accredited by the British Psychological Society and the Health Professions Council (HPC).
-The HPC is the statutory regulator for practitioner psychologists in the UK.
+These clinical psychology doctoral degrees are accredited by the British Psychological Society and the Health and Care Professions Council (HCPC).
+The HCPC is the statutory regulator for practitioner psychologists in the UK.
 Those who successfully complete clinical psychology doctoral degrees are eligible to apply for registration with the HPC as a clinical psychologist.

-In the UK, registration as a clinical psychologist with the Health Professions Council (HPC) is necessary.
-The HPC is the statutory regulator for practitioner psychologists in the UK.
+In the UK, registration as a clinical psychologist with the Health and Care Professions Council (HCPC) is necessary.
+The HCPC is the statutory regulator for practitioner psychologists in the UK.
 In the UK the following titles are restricted by law "registered psychologist" and "practitioner psychologist"; in addition, the specialist title "clinical psychologist" is also restricted by law.

+India

+A graphical representation of available training seats for clinical psychologists in India (2025).

+In India, the profession of clinical psychology is regulated by the Rehabilitation Council of India (RCI), a statutory body under the Ministry of Social Justice and Empowerment.
+The RCI is responsible for standardizing training curricula, recognizing institutions, and maintaining the Central Rehabilitation Register (CRR) of licensed professionals.
+Registration with the RCI is mandatory to practice legally as a clinical psychologist and to issue official certificates of mental illness.

+The primary pathway to becoming an RCI-licensed clinical psychologist is through completing a specialized postgraduate program followed by RCI registration.
+A significant reform is underway, with the traditional M.Phil. in Clinical Psychology (a two-year program) being phased out and replaced by a new M.A. in Clinical Psychology program, in alignment with the National Education Policy (NEP) 2020.
+The 2025–26 academic year is expected to be the final intake for the M.Phil. program.

+Other RCI-recognized professional programs include the Doctor of Psychology (Psy.D.) and the Professional Diploma in Clinical Psychology (PDCP).

+Recognized Institutions

+These programs are offered by institutions recognized by the RCI.
+As of the 2025–26 cycle, recognized institutions for the M.Phil. program included major government hospitals, medical colleges, and universities across the country.
+Following the transition to the M.A. program, these institutions are expected to offer the new curriculum from the 2026–27 session onwards.